 You can probably guess that Christian counseling is therapy through a Biblical lens, while secular counseling does not have any religious bias and is instead follows modern psychology.
 That is true, but there are a few more differences than just that.

 First, let's look at the similarities.
 Both types of counseling have a similar goal: they want to make the person better.
 If they are suffering from mental problems, both therapists want to help the person overcome their disabilities.
 If the client has relationship issues, both therapists want them to resolve their issues or learn how to break away from that person.
-If the client wants to meet their goals, both counselors will help come up with a plan that's effective.
+If the client wants to meet their goals, both counselors will help develop an effective plan.

 Both professions are designed to help the person be the best they can be, and the person who helps them is educated.
 Both Christian and secular counselors have studied hard and are experienced in what they do.
 Both may use similar techniques to help the self out.

-The difference comes in the fact that Christian counselors look at many of the issues through the lens of the Bible.
+The difference comes in the fact that Christian counselors look at many of the issues through the Bible's lens.
 They believe that the Bible has the answers to many of life's problems.
-From wisdom offered in Proverbs to relating the struggles of the clients to the characters in the Bible, it puts life into perspective through a Christian lens.
+From wisdom offered in Proverbs to relating the clients' struggles to the characters in the Bible, it puts life into perspective through a Christian lens.

 Meanwhile, secular counseling does not offer any religious bias.
-A secular counselor may use a client's religion as a talking point, but a secular therapist should not outright promote any religious beliefs or shame the client for having a belief.
+A secular counselor may use a client's religion as a talking point.
+Still, a secular therapist should not outright promote any religious beliefs or shame the client for having a belief.

-For non-Christians, or people who aren't religious, Christian counseling may not seem that useful, but for people who are Christian, Christian counseling can help.
+For non-Christians, or people who aren't religious, Christian counseling may not seem that useful, but Christian counseling can help people who are Christian.
 From normal issues, like anxiety, depression, or addiction, to more spiritual issues like losing one's faith, Christian counseling offers many services.

 Let's discuss other differences between Christian and secular counseling, starting with education.

-The salary for counseling will vary, but on average, a Christian counselor makes more than a traditional counselor.
+The salary for counseling will vary, but a Christian counselor makes more than a traditional counselor on average.
 On average, a Christian counselor makes about $50K, while a secular counselor makes about $41K.

 Both professions have different places of operation.
 Both counselors can operate in their private offices and hospitals.
 A Christian counselor operates in churches, Christian schools, funeral homes, homeless shelters, and adoption agencies.
 A secular therapist is in nursing homes, outpatient care, and government offices.
 As the government tries to avoid religious themes, many Christian counselors are of the private sector.

 A traditional therapist will look at your relationship and find the causes.
 Be it unconscious thoughts, past trauma, or communication issues.
-Both seek to fix the marriage, but one may focus more on the religion of the clients more than the other.
+Both seek to fix the marriage, but one may focus more on the clients' religion than the other.

 Christian counselors, the root of depression may be the lack of God and the feeling of emptiness in your life that comes from not having enough faith in God.
 A Christian counselor will help the person treat anything that is bothering them while offering spiritual advice.